Customize a single instance

 props that are specific to one or more components

-Some props are unique to one or more components.
-They determine the style or add to the component's inner structure, such as toggling inner-elements.
-For example, we add a <label> element by adding the label prop to TextInput.
+Some props are unique to one or several components.
+They either determine the style or add to the component's inner structure by toggling inner-elements.
+For example, TextInput accepts the label prop to add a <label> element to its inner-structure.

 <TextInput label="Username"></TextInput>